erebid/blog.erebid.dev/content/blog/9front-qemu.md

 ---
-title: 9front QEMU Setup
+title: Basic 9front QEMU Setup
 date: 2021-11-07
 ---
-These are some commands I use when I want to set up a basic 9front VM under Linux.
-Learn more about 9front on [9front.org](http://9front.org/).

 The commands assume the following:
 * You have `9front.386.iso` in your working directory.
 You can get this from the